Point Grey Secondary School: Campus

-The main building, (the original building) contains most of the school's classrooms, a cafeteria, Foods and Sewing Room on the first floor.
-The Second floor, contains the office, the Library, the Auditorium, Band room, Small Gym, Boys and Girls Gym.
+The main building, (the original building) contains most of the school's classrooms, a cafeteria, Food and Sewing Room on the first floor.
+The Second floor, contains the office, the Library, the Auditorium, Band room, Small Gym, Main (Big) Gym.
 Most Math and Art, and Tech classes are on this floor.
-The third floor, has classes for English, French, Spanish, Japanese, Social Studies.
+The third floor, has classes for English, French, Japanese, Social Studies.
 There is also a Science Wing which contains 7 classrooms.
-There is also a Drama room, Woodworks shop, and a "Math" wing, which no longer houses any math class.
+A Drama room, Woodworks shop, and some Math, English, and Social studies classrooms are situated in the Breezeway.
+A school board-owned and operated tennis court is located south of the Main Gym.

 Point Grey Mini School

 Founded in 1979, the mini school is a district-wide program that offers students enriched learning and social experiences in addition to the regular curriculum.
 Unlike the main school, all students who wish to enter the mini school program must write an entrance exam (regardless of whether or not they are in the catchment zone), and out of the many who apply, only twenty-eight individuals (14 girls and 14 boys) are chosen.
-Students are still considered part of the main school and take elective courses there.
+Students are still considered part of the main school and take elective and language courses there.
 The head teacher position is currently shared by Mr. Paul Skarsgard and Mr. Mori Hamilton.
 The students go on a variety of trips listed below: